enterpriserot/angular_frontend/README.md

 1. Fill with the api keys src/server/env and rename it to .env in the same place
-2. To get the database to work have a copy of sample data on src/server/db/ 2.1 Fill the SQL server data and rename src/server/config/configdbjs to config.db.js
+2. To get the database to work have a copy of sample data on src/server/db/ 2.1 Fill the SQL server data and rename src/server/config/configdbjs to config.db.js in the same place

 **Generated from HotTowel Angular**